dnlynbuenvs/BCITGO_V5/000_ProjectDocumentation/Project Creation Flow Guide.md

 ## 3️⃣ Setup ApplicationDbContext
 _______________________________________
+### This manages the connection to the database and provides access to the tables (models) in the database for performing operations like adding, updating, or retrieving data. ####

 1. Create `data` folder and create `ApplicationDbContext` class inside.
 2. Setup > check my code for reference